siv-org/silently-cancellable-votes/Overview.md

     assert recalculated_sum === claimed_sum_of_cancelled_votes_subset

-    // TODO: Prove that each of the private votes are unique }
+    // TODO: Also prove that each of the private votes are unique }
 ```